Mathuganga/RickyMortyIonic/README.md

-# RickyMortyIonic-
+# RickyMortyIonic
-This is an Ionic Application which makes use of Rick and Morty API to fetch the charecter profiles and details In order to Run this app These are the steps to Follow
+This is an Ionic Application which makes use of Rick and Morty API to fetch the charecter profiles and details In order to Run this app.
+These are the steps to Follow

 ## Installation guidance

-In order to run this application You require Ionic Cli ,as this project Utilises Ionic Framework
+In order to run this application You require Ionic CLI ,as this project Utilises Ionic Framework
  ## Installation command for Ionic CLI
 npm install -g @ionic/cli